The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Bianchi universes

 respectively.
 In the above, $\mathcal{R}$ is the perturbed spatial Ricci scalar and $A_a=\dot{u}_a$ is the linear 4-acceleration vector, with ${\rm D}_a=h_a{}^b\nabla_b$ being the 3-dimensional covariant derivative operator.
-Also, $h_{ab}=g_{ab}+u_au_b$ is the projection tensor (with $g_{ab}$ representing the spacetime metric) and $h_{ab}u^b=0$, which also acts as the metric of the 3-dimensional spaces orthogonal to the $u_a$-field.
+Also, $h_{ab}=g_{ab}+u_au_b$ is the symmetric projection tensor (with $g_{ab}$ being the spacetime metric and $h_{ab}u^b=0$), which also acts as the metric of the 3-dimensional spaces orthogonal to the $u_a$-field.

-The perturbed Raychaudhuri equation is key to our analysis because it determines the mean deceleration/acceleration rate of the universe.
-Indeed, recalling that $q=-([1+(3\dot{\Theta}/\Theta^2)]$ by definition, expression (\ref{lBianchi}) recasts into
+The linear Raychaudhuri equation is key to our analysis because it determines the deceleration/acceleration rate of the universe.
+Indeed, recalling that $q=-([1+(3\dot{\Theta}/\Theta^2)]$ by definition, expression (\ref{lBianchi2}) recasts into

-Accordingly, when dealing with conventional matter (namely when $\rho+3p>0$), the universal expansion is always decelerated, unless the 4-acceleration term seen on the right-hand side of the above can somehow reverse the situation.
+Hence, for conventional matter (with $\rho+3p>0$), the expansion is always decelerated, unless the 4-acceleration term seen on the right-hand side of the above can somehow reverse the situation.
 The 4-acceleration is given by the momentum-density conservation law, which on a Bianchi background linearises to~\cite{TCM,EMM}

 with $q_a$ and $\pi_{ab}$ representing the linear energy flux and viscosity of the matter respectively.
 Following (\ref{lBmcl}), the 4-acceleration is zero in perturbed (non-tilted) Bianchi universes filled with an ideal pressureless fluid.
 However, in the presence of peculiar motions, there is always a nonzero energy flux due to the motion of the matter, which leads to a nonzero 4-acceleration (see \S~\ref{ssPFP4-A} below).
-Put another way, in linearised tilted cosmologies (Bianchi as well as Friedmann) the 4-acceleration is not zero, even in the absence of pressure.
-The role of the non-vanishing 4-acceleration in tilted, perturbed Friedmann universes of all types has been studied in~\cite{TK}-\cite{T4}.
-In what follows, we will extend those studies to tilted, perturbed Bianchi universes to investigate whether and to what extent the generic anisotropy of these models can change the FRW results.
+Put another way, in linearised tilted cosmologies (Bianchi and Friedmann) the 4-acceleration is not zero, even in the absence of pressure.
+In what follows, we will demonstrate the key role of the non-vanishing 4-acceleration in perturbed Bianchi universes with a peculiar-velocity tilt.